RocheDJ/FSII_Movies/README.md

 ### Middle ware

 #### A middleware app was constructed to allow for user logon and registration.
-This app is a follows and ran in node express.
+This app is a follows and runs in node express.
+Note server app for demo only as cors too open.

 ````
 const express = require("express");